Helpful Renovation & DIY Tips

 A beehive is a container or vessel that a colony of bees use to make a home and eventually, produce honey.
 While the beehive is often referred to in the singular, it’s actually made up of a number of different components.
 Most beehives include:

 Most hive keepers purchase their hives, but for those who are particularly handy, it’s possible to build these bee houses.
 Keep in mind, however, that all exterior wooden parts should be coated with a good oil or latex paint, to help protect the hive from the elements, while the interior frames should be held together with nontoxic wood glue and nails.
+Visit Wood Country Building Services for products you need.
 For instructions and tips, see Familyhandyman’s great guide.

 The frames hang inside the box and allow the bees to create their honeycomb and store their honey while building their brood.
 The frames hold either a thin sheet of beeswax or plastic so that bees can use this foundation to start building their hive.